Heritage Oil adjusted loss narrows for first half

-Aug 6 (Reuters) - British explorer Heritage Oil Plc reported a narrower adjusted loss for the first half of the year on higher sales volume and oil prices.
+(Reuters) - British explorer Heritage Oil Plc HOIL.L HOC.TO reported a narrower adjusted loss for the first half of the year on higher sales volume and oil prices.

 Adjusted loss, excluding $18 million in costs related to a proposed acquisition of oilfield assets in Nigeria, fell to $6.7 million for January-June from $6.9 million a year earlier.